 4.2.
-Every device for indirect vision shall possess, on at least one of the main components, a space large enough to accommodate the approval mark, which shall be legible; this space shall be shown on the drawings referred to in Annex 1.
-The approval mark shall also be legible when the device is mounted on the vehicle with the exception of Rear-View Camera System as defined in paragraph 2.1.2. or a detection system as defined in paragraph 2.1.5.
-Other components of the device shall bear a means of identification.
+Every device for means of rear visibility shall possess, on at least one of the main components, a space large enough to accommodate the approval mark, which shall be legible; this space shall be shown on the drawings referred to in Annex 1.
+The approval mark shall also be legible when the device is mounted on the vehicle Other components of the device shall bear a means of identification.
 In the case of limited space for the approval mark(s), other means of identification that link it to the approval mark shall be provided.

 5. Approval